joseananio/chat-app/README.md

 - User can start new chat under rooms by createing new Room
 - To create a new room click the new room field, type something and then click outside
 - User can send messages to the chat
+- Click on a user's name to block or unblock

 ## Potential Additions